The \'etale local structure of algebraic stacks: Reductive group schemes and fundamental stacks

-Here we prove that the property of a stack being fundamental or nicely fundamental, or the property of an embeddable group scheme being geometrically reductive or nice, can be approximated.
+Here we establish that standard limit arguments, allowing to reduce arguments to schemes of finite type, admit variants for fundamental and nicely fundamental stacks.
 These results will be used to reduce from the situation of a complete local ring to an excellent henselian local ring (via Artin approximation), from a henselian local ring to an \'etale neighborhood, and from (non-)noetherian rings to excellent rings.
+The linearly fundamental case is more subtle---see \Cref{A:mixed-char-counterexamples} for some counterexamples---but will eventually be established in equal characteristic and in certain mixed characteristics (\Cref{T:approximation-of-lin-fund:relative}).

+We begin with the following standard limit result, in the style of \cite[IV.8]{EGA}, for the property of an embeddable group scheme being geometrically reductive or nice.